Bikash Ranjan Bhattacharya

 Bikash Ranjan Bhattacharya (বিকাশ রঞ্জন ভট্টাচার্য; born 27 November 1951) is an Indian politician and lawyer.
-He is currently serving as a Member of Parliament, Rajya Sabha from the Communist Party of India (Marxist).
-He is serving as the CPI(M) parliamentary party leader in Rajya Sabha since 3 July 2024.
-He served as Mayor of Kolkata from 2005 to 2010, heading the Kolkata Municipal Corporation, led by the Left Front (West Bengal) in the state of West Bengal.
+He served as a Member of Parliament, Rajya Sabha from the Communist Party of India (Marxist).
+He served as the CPI(M) parliamentary party leader in Rajya Sabha from 3 July 2024 until 3 May 2025.
+He served as Mayor of Kolkata from 2005 to 2010, heading the Kolkata Municipal Corporation, led by the Left Front in the state of West Bengal.

 Early life

 Bhattacharya hails from the Kalighat region of Kolkata.
 He was born into a Bengali Brahmin refugee family to Nityaranjan Bhattacharyya and Avarani Bhattacharyya.
 He went to Kalighat High School, and then joined Asutosh College for his Bachelor of Science degree.
 He completed his LL.B. from University of Calcutta.
 He was later recruited as a school teacher, however, he left that job to join the legal profession.